bartmika/bartlomiejmika-hugo/content/post/2021/quickstart-to-building-golang-apps-using-ipfs.md

 ## IPFS Quickstart

-There will be three code samples you can use to get working.
-The purpose of the three examples are as follows:
+The purpose of the four examples are as follows:

 * **Example 1** - Demonstrate how to send and receive simple text data over the IPFS network using your local IPFS daemon.